 Before you can install RVM and Ruby on your Fedora system, you need to install some dependencies.
 Open the terminal and run the following command to install the required packages:

-sudo -i dnf install gcc-c++ patch readline readline-devel zlib zlib-devel \ libyaml-devel libffi-devel openssl-devel make \ bzip2 autoconf automake libtool bison iconv-devel sqlite-devel \
+sudo dnf install gcc-c++ patch readline readline-devel zlib zlib-devel \ libyaml-devel libffi-devel openssl-devel make \ bzip2 autoconf automake libtool bison sqlite-devel

-Also, run below command to load RVM environment.
+Also, run the below command to load the RVM environment.